Vivek-04022001/documentation/docs/install/containers/images/backend.md

 Some Plone add-ons require changes to `zope.conf` or extra ZCML.

-With the standard container, it is not possible to add configuration fragments to `zope.conf` directly or add extra ZCML, like it is with the `buildout` deployment method.
+With the standard container, it's not possible to add configuration fragments to `zope.conf` directly or add extra ZCML, like it's with the `buildout` deployment method.

 However, you can derive your own container image, and drop in configuration